Labour Party in Northern Ireland: Labour Representation Committee

 Despite this, Labour chose not to run candidates at the 2019 election, instead endorsing the Social Democratic and Labour Party again.
 In a statement to the Belfast Telegraph former Labour MP Kate Hoey called this decision "disappointing".

 Structure

-As of September 2017 it was recorded that 37,000 Northern Irish trade union members have opted-in to pay the political levy their trade union offers which largely goes to the Labour Party.
-Additionally the party in the area has over 2,000 members and 1,000 registered supporters.
+As of September 2017 it was recorded that 37,000 Northern Irish trade union members had opted-in to pay the political levy their trade union offers which largely goes to the Labour Party.
+Additionally the party in the area had over 2,000 members and 1,000 registered supporters.